Cell Ranger6.4, printed on 03/04/2024

 Another feature may be plotted on the X axis by choosing the

-log scale for the X axis (as well as coloring by CD8a surface marker).
+antibody feature and log scale for the X axis.
 Representative graph below:

 The lasso or rectangular selection tools from the toolbar can then be used to create new clusters of cells for any of these subpopulations in the graph: CD3/CD4+, CD3-/CD4-, or CD3/CD4+.

 The feature plot is also useful for isolating true positive populations against negative control markers, in both cell surface marker and TCR-Antigen specificity applications, or identifying and excluding possible doublets from existing clusters.

 Finally, just as it is possible to determine differential gene expression between clusters, Loupe Cell Browser 3.0 and later and Loupe Browser 4.0 and later can also determine differential cell surface marker expression between clusters.
 In the antibody t-SNE plot, recall that the central cluster of B cells looks like it is made of two distinct clusters.
 Use the lasso to create two different subclusters within the B cell cluster:

 Are there any cell surface markers that are different between the two subclusters?
 To find out, with Categories mode selected, choose Locally Distinguishing from the Significant Feature Comparison drop-down, and Antibody Capture as the Feature Type.
 Clicking the calculator button will identify the cell surface markers that distinguish the two groups.
 For cell surface markers, it may be most useful to sort by log2 fold change, as shown below.